close-dev-team/mobile-close-channel-sdk-ios/doc/push_notifications.md

 ## Preparations

-We need your push certificate to be able to send push notifications.
+Besides the bundle ID of your app we need your *key* for *Apple Push Notifications service (APNs)*.
+You can create this in the Apple Developer portal in the section *Certificates, Identifiers & Profiles*.
 Contact us via https://sdk.thecloseapp.com for more information.

 ## Registering